-10. Let air suck through the precipitate for 5 minutes to pre-dry the product.
+10. Drv the precipitate for another 5 minutes under vacuum to pre-dry the product.
 Disconnect the vacuum source.
-Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III.
+Transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C using the small spatula.
+Close the vial and save it for part III.

-11. Transfer all of the remaining solid into the 50 mL ground-joint Erlenmeyer flask.
+11. Transfer all the remaining solid into a 50 mL ground-joint Erlenmeyer flask.

-12. Discard the filtrate in the "Organic waste" bottle and wash both the suction flask and the Büchner funnel with ethanol and water.
-Use the "Organic waste" bottle to dispose of ethanol waste.
+12. Discard the filtrate in the "Organic waste" bottle and wash both the suction flask and the Büchner funnel with ethanol followed by water.
+Dispose the ethanol waste in the "Organic waste" bottle.